gvwilson/sensibleadventures/princess-bear/princess-bear.md

 "Good night," she repeated, turning and leaving him on the balcony with all the moment's might-have-beens.

-*Meanwhile, on the other side of the garrison house, a hairy hand unlatched a window.
+*On the other side of the garrison house, a hairy hand unlatched a window.
 Its owner waited a moment to see if anyone had noticed, but only heard the usual sounds of servants finishing late-night chores, soldiers gossipping as they stood watch, and a cat meowing to be let in.*

 *Climbing onto the roof took only a moment.
-A long leap ending in a practiced reach and flip, and the troll was across the street and away...*
+A long leap ending in a reach and a flip, and the troll was across the street and away...*

 *A few minutes later, a piebald horse was awakened by a gentle hand stroking her flank.
 "Sh, sh," whispered a voice.
 "Oh, look what they've done to you."
-Enraged and embarrassed after the scene in the market, her owner had laid into her flanks with his willow switch, leaving a double dozen angry welts.*
+Enraged and embarrassed after the scene in the market, her owner had laid into her flanks with his willow switch, leaving angry welts.*

 *She whinnied softly as her midnight visitor slipped a halter over her head.
 "Sh, sh...
 Quietly now, come along."
-She followed obediently as the troll led her out of the stable behind the inn where her bruised master had found a room for the night.*
+The horse followed obediently as the troll led her out of the stable behind the inn where her bruised master had found a room for the night.*

-*The inn's yard was empty, though voices could be heard from inside.
+*The inn's yard was empty.
 Only the stars, the scarred moon, and an attentive crow watched the pair make their way across the inn's little courtyard to a muddy alley.*

 *As they reached it, the crow swooped low over their heads.
 The horse side-stepped, startled.
 "Sorry!" the crow squawked.*